miczho/self-notes/topics/cs479-notes.md

 4. determine how it was collected / critical thinking about methodology

 <a id="05"></a>
-# Intro Stats & Stats Libraries
+# Stats & Stats Libraries

 1. range `max` minus `min`
 2. central tendancy